microsoft/react-native-winrt/jswinrt/nuget/readme.txt

 ========================================================================
-Microsoft.Windows.JsWinRT JS/WinRT Projection Tool
+Microsoft.ReactNative.WinRT JS/WinRT Projection Tool
 ========================================================================

 JS/WinRT provides WinRT projection support for the JS language.

 JS/WinRT is part of the xlang family of projects that help developers create APIs that can run on multiple platforms and be used with a variety of languages.

 ========================================================================